mak687/tunearshad/README.md

 - Final Step

-	-- please run
-		-- php artisan serve ( its assign you a url like http://127.0.0.1:8000/. ).
+	php artisan serve

+	Above command will assign a url like http://127.0.0.1:8000/. ).

 Now open the assigned URL in the browser.

 ## API